 Of course, your recruitment agency can do this hard work for you, but as the interviewer, your task is not over until you have run reference checks on the top applicants to make sure you really do have the full picture.

 Mistakes like hiring the wrong candidate can be expensive, as well as a huge waste of the time invested in the process.
 A great candidate will be happy to cooperate with the reference check as they will have nothing to hide, and by carrying out the process you reduce the chances of finding out your candidate does not have the track record they claimed.

-First, get the applicant’s permission to proceed and then request contact details from the previous employer or referee you think is most relevant, not the first testimonial offered up by your potential employee.
-But do make allowances if an approach to their current workplace is off limits because the candidate is keeping their job search quiet.
+Firstly, you will need to get the applicants permission to proceed and then request contact details of the previous employer or referee you think is most relevant, not the first testimonial offered up by your potential employee.
+Do make allowances if an approach to their current workplace is off limits because they are keeping their current job search quiet.

-How long did you know and worked with the candidate?
+How long did you know and work with the candidate?

 What did their job entail?

 Do you consider them to be reliable?

 What did you appreciate most about their work and what needed improvement?

 Would you work with them again?